Komang Himalayan Darlarong Primary School

 Last year Tulku and another lama started teaching basic literacy skills to villagers for 1:30 hours after school.
 They have 20 students that are eager to learn to read and write, ages 20 to mid 40’s, many of them women.

-Komas School Gallery
+Komang School Gallery

-Beyond Komas School, the Himalayan Komang Hostel
+Beyond Komang School, the Himalayan Komang Hostel

 Nyima Bhuti graduated from the very first class at Saldang and later finished her higher education in Kathmandu.
 She wrote, “Saldang School is very, very important, it opened the light in my life.
 I am very grateful to the people who supported my studies.
 The only way I could give back to those supporters was to work as a teacher in Komas, my village in the remote mountains of the Upper Dolpo, a full days walk east of Saldang.”